-Effective Rates of the Salary and General Income Taxes for Four Taxpayers in the Private Sector
+Table 5Effective Rates of the Salary and General Income Taxes for Four Taxpayers in the Private Sector

-Gross income (\$ VN) Amount of salary tax (\$ VN) Effective rate of salary tax (Per Cent) Amount of general income tax (\$ VN) Effective rate of general income tax (Per Cent) Total salary and general income taxes (\$ VN) Combined effective rate of salary and general income taxes (Per Cent)
+Gross Income Amount of Salary Tax Effective rate of salary tax Amount of General Income tax Effective rate of general Income tax Total salary and General Income Taxes Combined effective rate of salary and General Income Taxes

 123,330 290 0.23 570 .46 860 0.69

 172,363 960 0.55 2,800 1.62 3,760 2.18

 265,667 4,205 1.58 11,575 4.36 15,780 5.93

 523,458 15,810 3.02 41,550 7.94 57,360 10.95

 Attention is given next to the combination of the profits tax and general income tax, which is paid by self-employed professional people and individuals in receipt of income other than wages and salary.
-For comparative purposes, the same four levels of gross income used previously have been included in Table 10, but three other levels of gross income have been added -- one at 70,000\$VN, because businessmen become taxable at a lower level of gross income, and two at higher levels of gross income, because profit receipts often can exceed salary earnings.
+For comparative purposes, the same four levels of gross income used previously have been included in Table 6, but three other levels of gross income have been added -- one at 70,000\$VN because businessmen become taxable at a lower level of gross income, and two at higher levels of gross income, because profit receipts often can exceed salary receipts.

-Table 10 indicates that those in receipt of non-wage income are also discriminated against.
+Table 6 indicates that those in receipt of non-wage income are also discriminated against.
 The first reason for this discrimination is that there are generally only two deductions which they may claim -- abatements and the amount of previous year's tax paid.
 As a result, the ratio of taxable to gross income is relatively high under the profits tax as compared to the salary tax.
 For example, at the gross income level of 123,320\$VN, it was previously shown that the ratio of taxable to gross income for the salary tax was only 5 per cent for a civil servant, while under the profits tax the same ratio at this level of gross income is 38 per cent.
-Because receivers of non-wage income have limited personal deductions, they become taxable at the level of about 70,000\$VN gross income, whereas receivers of wage income only become taxable at about the level of 120,000\$VN gross income.
+Because receivers of non-wage income have limited deductions, they become taxable at the level of about 70,000\$VN gross income, whereas receivers of wage income only become taxable at about the level of 120,000\$VN gross income.